A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Problem Description

-Before delving into how the system is optimized to operate sustainably in the urban environment, we must first define how vehicles operate.
-The ADR traverse along any link except those leading to highways, like primary and secondary roads.
-This stems from the municipal and safety regulations and operational limitations due to battery constraints.
-Therefore, the only region allocated to the ADRs is designated residential areas where the ADR can move along sidewalks.
-The residential edges are in blue in Figure \ref{fig8a}, which is part of the case study area better to illustrate the network.
 On the other hand, the notion of the road network is adopted for aerial delivery.
 Primary and secondary roads are utilized as the main delivery routes for UAVs, which extend at multiple levels in the airspace with a limit of operation of 400 feet according to the \citep{Dronlaw}.
-This has the benefit of moving in the structured paths above the roads to bypass the high rises and city infrastructure, as can be visible in Figure \ref{fig8b}, which shows a green route for direct delivery or a red path for the next shortest route delivery due to obstruction.
+This has the benefit of bypassing the high rises and city infrastructure, as can be visible in Figure \ref{fig6a}, which shows a blue route for direct delivery or a red path for the next shortest route delivery due to obstruction.
 The UAV will freely move horizontally and vertically along the tubes and traverse straight in the absence of obstacles.
-In this study, optimized performance is considered a move in space during any delivery and take-off and landing occur from a constant level.
-As a result, the aerial network replicates the double-lane ground roads with the capability of altitude transition at primary intersection nodes.
 If municipal regulations permit, UAVs can travel through straight lines when the airspace is clear.
 Otherwise, they move through the edges of the elevated road network as depicted in Figure \ref{fig8b}.

-Similar to ADRs, UAVs pose some limitations in certain areas.
-For example, the red arced region in Figure \ref{fig8b} shows the restricted circular area near Pearson airport, requiring at least a $5.6 \;km$ distance.
+Moreover, the street's intersections, restaurants, and parking facilities denote the delivery, pickup, and depot nodes, respectively, connected by corresponding edges, where each node is obtained from the OSMnx Python package.
+The graph data, as well as the footprint and height of the buildings, are collected utilizing the web-based data mining tool for Open Street Map, overpass turbine.
+In addition, the demand order arrival time used in this study is based on the Poission distribution during the evening peak.